 Dear Looking for New Birth Control Options,

 Sound good so far?
-Common side effects include pain, bleeding or dizziness during and up to 30 minutes after placement, and expulsion (where Skyla comes out by itself).
-Some women experience spotting or bleeding between periods, cysts on the ovary which may (or may not) disappear on their own, and missing menstrual periods, though often women experience lighter and shorter periods after the first six months.
-Skyla should not be used if you are prone to pelvic infections, unexplained bleeding from the vagina, liver disease or a liver tumor, or any cancer that is sensitive to progestin.
+Well, there are also some potential side effects that it might be helpful to know about as you consider this option.
+Common side effects include pain, bleeding or dizziness during and up to 30 minutes after placement, and expulsion (where the IUD comes out by itself).
+Some users experience spotting or bleeding between periods, cysts on the ovary which may (or may not) disappear on their own, and missing menstrual periods (often users experience lighter and shorter periods after the first six months of use).
+This IUD may not be appropriate for some people particularly if for those prone to pelvic infections, unexplained vaginal bleeding, have liver disease or a liver tumor, uterine, cervical, or breast cancer, or any cancer that is sensitive to progestin.

 It’s always wise to learn about any option in the contraceptive marketplace.
 There’s a lot to consider and plenty of methods from which to choose.
 If you want to learn more about IUDs and the plethora of other contraceptive methods, check out some related Q&As in the Contraception category in the Go Ask Alice! archives.
 After you’ve done your homework on what options interest you, a good next step is to make an appointment with a health promotion specialist to review your list and then your health care provider.
 You can chat about your top choices while taking your personal health and lifestyle into consideration to determine the best BC fit for you.Alice!